-- to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs; and - to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - to approve the Statement of Accounts
+- to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs; and - to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - > to approve the Statement of Accounts.

-In this Authority, the Responsible Officer is the Chief Executive & Section 151 Officer.
+In this Authority, the Responsible Officer is the Interim Director of Corporate Resources & Section 151 Officer.